What Was the Giotto Space Probe and Its Flyby of Comets Halley and Grigg-Skjellerup?

 Offline and Diagnosis

 After successfully completing the Halley flyby, Giotto was put into a 6:5 orbital resonance with us, with us completing 5 orbits around the sun for every 6 Giotto does.
 Once this was done, Giotto was put into hibernation, waiting to wake up for another mission.
 Scientists began to take in inventory of what they had left and what was destroyed.
 Amongst the casualties were the camera, neutral mass spectrometer, 1 of the ion mass spectrometers, the dust mass spectrometer, and the plasma analyzer.
 However, the dust impact detector system, optical probe, magnetometer, energetic particle analyzer and radio science experiment survived and were ready for use.
+Plus the engineers had done such a good job with the orbital insertions that enough fuel was left over to do more maneuvering.
 And with this in mind in June of 1991 the ESA approved of a mission for Giotto to do another flyby at a cost of $12 million (nearly $35 million today, a good deal).
-Preparation for this had already been done on July 2, 1990 when Giotto became the first space probe to use out gravity to alter its orbit.
-It travelled to within 23,000 kilometers of our surface, on course for Grigg-Skjellerup.
-It was then put back into hibernation as it travelled on (45).
+Preparation for this had already been done on July 2, 1990 when Giotto became the first space probe to use out gravity to alter its orbit after receiving its command from the Deep Space Network.
+Giotto traveled to within 23,000 kilometers of our surface, on course for Grigg-Skjellerup.
+It was then put back into hibernation as it travelled on (Bond 45, Space 1991 112).

 Giotto was oriented at a 69-degree angle from the plane of orbit when it visited Grigg-Skjellerup, too steep for its shield to protect it from particulate.
 It had to be done, however, for there would have been no other way for the high-gain antenna to transmit data to Earth and because the batteries were dead and the only way the probe was getting power was from the solar panels facing the sun.
 Additionally, because the camera was not in commission after Halley, Giotto needed Earth to help keep the probe on track (46).